pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 22-Feb-2022**
-## Comparison between ErpNext 12 and 13 version
+## Comparison between ErpGuru 12 and 13 version
 -The major difference is the UI interaction.
-In ERPNext 13 the UI design is very user friendly as compared to ERPNext 12 version,
+In ErpGuru 13 the UI design is very user friendly as compared to ErpGuru 12 version,
 - In the 13 version , we have access to different themes well , this feature is not available in the 12 version.
-- In ERPnext 12 version we have to manually set up the domains which is time consuming while on the other hand in 13 version it give us pre-processed         domains with very clean UI which makes it simpler.
+- In ErpGuru 12 version we have to manually set up the domains which is time consuming while on the other hand in 13 version it give us pre-processed         domains with very clean UI which makes it simpler.
 - In version 13 while setting up it automatically created a blog/webpage for the user and in version 12 this is missing or we can manually create it .